vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 What is less well established, particularly in accessible amateur radio literature, is how they interact, and how antenna design choices affect them.

+What is not yet known is the effective correlation between the NKO’s horizontal and vertical responses on real paths.
+That question determines how close the antenna comes, in practice, to a useful diversity-like behaviour.

 AI has driven the creation of this document.
-I mave used it extensivly to research and present information.
-Importantly I have made is provide references that can be checked.
+I have used it extensivly to research and present information and to find information that may support or contradict, then evaluate that.
+A lot of successive refinement has veen done.
+Importantly I have made it provide references that can be checked.
 What is presented below is not just one short interaction with AI, it is the result of days of work and cross checking.

 ---